memtt/malt/README.md

 ```

 You can get better performance but less detailed stack by using option
--finstrument-function or similar on your compiler.
+-finstrument-function or similar for your compiler.
 Then, you need to tel MALT to use
 the "enter-exit" stack mode :

 ```shell
 	{YOUR_PREFIX}/bin/malt -m=enter-exit {YOUR_PROGRAM} [OPTIONS]
 ```

-The malt script only provide a wrapper to automatically preload a dynamic library
+The malt script only provides a wrapper to automatically preload a dynamic library
-into the executable, you can also do it by hand in cas of issue :
+into the executable, you can also do it by hand in cas of issues :

 ```shell
 	LD_PRELOAD={YOUR_PREFIX}/lib/libmalt.so {YOUR_PROGRAM} [OPTIONS]